rmarkello/rtpeaks/README.md

 # Initiate peak/trough detection whenever you're ready.
 But be careful to not
 # start too soon.
 Once begun, the class will imitate keypresses ('p' for peaks
 # and 't' for troughs).
-#
-# Also, make sure you're in a good working directory.
-There are a few files
-# output that you probably don't want to lose!

 pf.start_peak_finding()

 ##############################################################